 Fomenko’s New Chronology is a theory that the dawn of human civilization took place around the 10th century CE.
-This theory is mainly based on the use of astronomy and textual analysis.
+This theory is mainly based on the application of textual analysis and astronomical calculations.
 Fomenko’s New Chronology was one of the main reasons that I created Ctruth.
 I, Stephen Sorensen, wanted to validate or invalidate Fomenko’s information.
 I wanted to see what parts of it had merit and what parts didn’t have merit.
 Even today, I still want to see what parts have merit and what parts don’t.

 While I’ve come a long way in determining the extent of its validity, I’m still working on a comprehensive analysis of it and I encourage people who are interested in the humanities and the sciences to join in as well.
 Fomenko’s New Chronology is almost 50 years in the making.
 My serious studies into it really began when I made this website on January 2nd, 2019.
 Since then, my studies into Fomenko’s New Chronology have become increasingly more critical and rigorous than when I first began.